 It was tender love and care that turned our pooch from a shy, distressed dog into the king of the mountain!

 After approximately two weeks, the woman phoned me and told me the dog was sleeping outside their bedroom door.
 Our phone rang a few weeks later and I heard a joyful voice over the line tell me the pooch was sleeping next to her side of the bed.
 Not long after, she rang again with laughter and joy because the dog was sleeping in bed with this wonderful couple.

 They understood the mentality of a dog.
 With their tenderness and warmth, they wrapped their arms around him lovingly and he responded by returning his love.

 Over time, she would call me to tell me about their experiences with the dog.
-They took him out for dinner to a restaurant every Friday night, to the Kentucky Derby every year and on various trips across the country.
+They took him out for dinner to a restaurant every Friday night, to the Kentucky Derby every year, and on various trips across the country.
 He had outfits for the Derby and steak night every Friday night.
-Because dogs cannot feel embarrassment, he went along with their program!
+Because dogs cannot feel embarrassed, he went along with their program!

 So Much Love For Our Pooches

 Dogs give us signals of their love.
 Wet kisses on our faces are outpourings of their affection and enjoyment.
 When they rest their paw on our body, it’s a signal of affection and many other things–all positive.

 A dog’s favorite member of the family is usually the person who matches their energy level and personality.
 Dogs sleep with us because dogs travel in packs and they are telling you that you are a member of their pack.